 - Diversification: Arts (DA), Humanities (DH), and Literatures (DL): A total of 6 credits are required.
 The DA, DH, or DL courses should be taken in Semesters 2 and 3.
-The 6 credits must be from two different designations. - Diversification: Biological Sciences (DB)/Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
+The 6 credits must be from two different designations. - 2.
+Diversification: Biological Sciences (DB)/Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
 If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 3 or vice versa. - 3.
-Diversification: Laboratory (science) (DY): Only 1 DY course is required and may be completed in Semester 2 or 3. - Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
+Diversification: Laboratory (science) (DY): Only 1 DY course is required and may be completed in Semester 2 or 3. - 4.
+Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
 The FG courses should be taken in Semesters 2 and 3.
 Any two courses with different FG designations are required.

+,

-Course Course Title/Category Credits
+Course Title/Category Credits

 Diversification: Arts (DA), 3

 Humanities (DH), or Literatures

 (DL)

 Diversification: Biological 3

 Sciences (DB) or Physical

 Sciences (DP): Any DB or DP

 course

 Diversification: Social Sciences 3

 (DS): Any DS course

 Electives: Any 100-level or 3

 higher course (3 credits)

 Foundations: Global and 3

 Multicultural Perspectives (FG):

 Any FGA, FGB, or FGC course

+Diversification: Arts (DA), Humanities (DH), or Literatures (DL) Diversification: Biological Sciences (DB) or Physical Sciences (DP): Any DB or DP course Diversification: Social Sciences (DS): Any DS course Electives: Any 100-level or higher course (3 credits) Foundations: Global and Multicultural Perspectives (FG):

-- Diversification: Arts (DA), Humanities (DH), and Literatures (DL): A total of 6 credits are required.
+- 1. Diversification: Arts (DA), Humanities (DH), and Literatures (DL): A total of 6 credits are required.
 The DA, DH, or DL courses should be taken in Semesters 2 and 3.
 The 6 credits must be from two different designations. - 2.
-Diversification: Biological Sciences (DB)/Physical Sciences (DP): Only 1 DB course and 1 DP course is
+Diversification: Biological Sciences (DB)/Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
+If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 3 or vice versa.

-- required.
-If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 3 or vice versa. - 3.
-Diversification: Social Sciences (DS): A total of 6 credits are required.
+- 3. Diversification: Social Sciences (DS): A total of 6 credits are required.
 The DS courses should be taken in Semesters 3 and 4.
-The courses must be from two different disciplines. - Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
+The courses must be from two different disciplines. - 4.
+Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
 The FG courses should be taken in Semesters 2 and 3.
 Any two courses with different FG designations are required.